SulemanNavalur/Machine-Learning-Specialization-Coursera/Course 1 Supervised Machine Learning Regression and Classification/Week 2/Week 2.md

 ## Learning Objectives

-* Use vectorization to implement multiple linear regression
+* Use vectorization to implement multiple linear regression.
-* Use feature scaling, feature engineering, and polynomial regression to improve model training
+* Use feature scaling, feature engineering, and polynomial regression to improve model training.
-* Implement linear regression in code
+* Implement linear regression in code.

 ## Content